Stranger6667/css-inline/CONTRIBUTING.md

 Thank you for your interest in making `css-inline` better!
 We'd love to have your contribution.
-We expect all contributors to abide by the [Contributor Covenant Code of Conduct], which you can find in the [`CODE_OF_CONDUCT.md`] file in this repository.
+We expect all contributors to abide by the Contributor Covenant Code of Conduct, which you can find in the [`CODE_OF_CONDUCT.md`] file in this repository.

 [`CODE_OF_CONDUCT.md`]: https://github.com/Stranger6667/css-inline/blob/master/CODE_OF_CONDUCT.md